 Learn more about the zero waste high-rise project and hear from staff and residents from four leading buildings.

 More than half of all Toronto households live in multi-residential buildings.
-High-rise buildings often face structural challenges to reducing waste, for example, recycling and composting bins are less convenient than garbage disposal.
-However, high-rise buildings also have unique assets that create opportunities for community-based approaches to reduce waste.
+High-rise buildings often face structural challenges to reducing waste.
+For example, in many buildings, recycling and composting is often less convenient than garbage disposal.
+However, high-rise buildings also have unique assets that create opportunities for community-based approaches to reducing waste.
 These assets include the expertise of staff, the initiative of resident teams, and the room to organize in shared spaces.
 By looking at these assets to address barriers, and by collecting information about best practices on reducing waste, we're helping more buildings become leaders in zero waste.

-The Toronto Environmental Alliance (TEA) has 30 years of experience as a waste expert, advocating for zero waste solutions and collaborating with community groups, policymakers and residents and researchers.
-The Zero Waste High-Rise Project is our most recent initiative to find solutions to Toronto's waste challenges.
-We've partnered with researchers at the University of Toronto, and are collaborating with teams from buildings across the city.
-Our research and project results will be shared with high-rise stakeholders and decision-makers to help more buildings reduce waste.
+The Zero Waste High-Rise Project was launched in 2018.
+The Toronto Environmental Alliance partnered with researchers at the University of Toronto to work with teams from buildings across the city.
+Our research and project results are being shared with high-rise stakeholders and decision-makers to help more buildings reduce waste.

 Thank you to our generous funders

-This project is also supported by researchers at the University of Toronto and has research funding from the Social Science and Humanities Research Council
+This project was also supported by researchers at the University of Toronto and has research funding from the Social Science and Humanities Research Council.